JakeJP/flipdown/README.md

 #### 4. Further styling options ( more direct )

-Some of sub elements in FlipDown can be stylized by using actual CSS selector.
+Some of sub elements in FlipDown can be stylized by using actual CSS selectors.

 - `.flipdown .delimiter` to customize the delimiter text which is usually `:` between digit groups.
 - `.flipdown .rotor-group-heading` to customize the heading labels which are usually `Days` `Hours`...